Lemna: Lemna farming

-Duckweed can be farmed organically, with nutrients being supplied from a variety of sources, for example human urine, cattle manure, pig waste, biogas plant slurry, or other organic matter in slurry form.
-Because of the rapid growth of duckweed, daily harvesting is necessary to achieve optimal yields.
+Lemna can be farmed organically, with nutrients being supplied from a variety of sources, for example human urine, cattle manure, pig waste, biogas plant slurry, or other organic matter in slurry form.
+Because of the rapid growth of Lemna, daily harvesting is necessary to achieve optimal yields.
 Harvesting is done such that less than 1 kg/m^{2} of duckweed remains.
 Under optimal conditions, a duckweed farm can produce 10 to 30 tons of dried duckweed per hectare per year.

 Species

 Infrageneric classification following Les et al. 2002.